sovity/edc-ce/docs/faq.md

 #### 2. Why am I getting a 500 error when accessing the /public endpoint of the Data-Plane?

-This issue can be caused by the connected customer-backend.
-The core-edc may convert error codes, leading to this issue.
-For example, a customer-backend returning a 400 code could be translated to a 500 by the core-edc.
+This issue can be caused by the connected downstream service.
+The EDC converts original error codes from downstream services, leading to this issue.
+For example, a service returning a 400 code could be translated to a 500 by the EDC.

 #### 3. Why might a HTTPData-Pull transfer using an EDR fail with a 500 error when retrieving the data address?